DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 Another downside is that Markdown allows some formatting to be marked up in different alternative ways (for example, underlines or asterisks for italic text) which can introduce inconsistency in a collaboratively edited document.
 The trick mentioned above, to use pandoc for converting from Markdown to Markdown, can be used to eliminate such inconsistencies in a master document.

-At the time of this writing in late 2014, a controversial standardization effort of Markdown and its extensions is underway, under the name 'CommonMark'. [commonmark-controversy](http://blog.codinghorror.com/standard-markdown-is-now-common-markdown/) [^commonmark-controversy] We will update this Toolkit as soon as CommonMark has been standardized, released, and is supported by the software we recommend.
+At the time of this writing in late 2014, a controversial standardization effort of Markdown and its extensions is underway, under the name 'CommonMark'.[^commonmark-controversy] We will update this Toolkit as soon as CommonMark has been standardized, released, and is supported by the software we recommend.

 ## Database publishing